voxpupuli/puppet-blacksmith/README.md

     export BLACKSMITH_FORGE_USERNAME=myuser
     export BLACKSMITH_FORGE_PASSWORD=mypassword

-Alternatively to username and password, artifactory allows to use a API Key obtained from its front-end.
+Alternatively to username and password, Artifactory supports using an API Key obtained from its front-end.
 This can be set in the `puppetforge.yml`

     ---
     url: https://artifactory.example.com